-Entering his fourth season as a coach in the NFL, Adam Stenavich begins his second year with the Packers in 2020 as the club's offensive line coach.
+Entering his eighth season as a coach in the NFL, Adam Stenavich begins his sixth year coaching with the Packers and his third season as offensive coordinator after being promoted on Jan.
+31, 2022.

-Named to his position on Jan.
-24, 2019, by Head Coach Matt LaFleur, Stenavich (STEN-uh-vitch) came to Green Bay after spending two seasons as the assistant offensive line coach for the San Francisco 49ers (2017-2018).
+Stenavich (STEN-uh-vitch) originally joined the team as offensive line coach on Jan.
+24, 2019, and then was promoted to offensive line/run game coordinator by Head Coach Matt LaFleur on March 1, 2021.
+Stenavich came to Green Bay after spending two seasons as the assistant offensive line coach for the San Francisco 49ers (2017-2018).
 Prior to that, he spent six years in the college ranks, including stints as the offensive line coach at San Jose State (2015-16) and Northern Arizona (2014).
-Stenavich began his coaching career at his alma mater, the University of Michigan, as a strength and conditioning intern in 2011 before serving as a graduate assistant for the Wolverines for two seasons (2012-13).

-In 2019, Stenavich helped guide T David Bakhtiari to second-team All-Pro honors from The Associated Press, his fourth consecutive season receiving All-Pro recognition, and his second Pro Bowl selection (first as an original selection).
-Stenavich's line helped the offense to a No. 2 ranking in the league in giveaways with 13, which tied the single-season franchise record set in 2014.
-The line helped the offense lead the league with a team-record nine games without a turnover and register 18 rushing TDs on the season, which was tied for No. 7 in the NFL and was the most by Green Bay since 2009 (20).
-The line blocked for RB Aaron Jones, who led the team with a career-high 1,084 yards rushing on 236 carries (4.6 avg.), the first 1,000-yard rusher for the Packers since Eddie Lacy in 2014.
-Jones had a career-best 16 rushing TDs, which was tied for the most in the NFL in 2019 and was the second most in team history behind only FB Jim Taylor (19 in 1962).
-Stenavich also tutored G Elgton Jenkins last season, who became only the second Packers guard to be selected to the PFWA All-Rookie team since 1974 (Daryn Colledge, 2006).
+In 2019, Stenavich helped guide Bakhtiari to second-team AP All-Pro honors and his second Pro Bowl selection (first as an original selection).
+Stenavich's line helped the offense to a No. 2 ranking in the league in giveaways with 13 and a league-best nine zero-giveaway games.
+The line blocked for Jones, who led the team with 1,084 yards rushing on 236 carries (4.6 avg.), the first 1,000-yard rusher for the Packers since RB Eddie Lacy in 2014.
+Jones had a career-best 16 rushing TDs, which was tied for the most in the NFL in 2019 and was the second most in team history behind only Taylor (19 in 1962).
+Stenavich also tutored Jenkins, who became only the second Packers guard to be selected to the PFWA All-Rookie team since 1974 (Daryn Colledge, 2006).

 In 2018, Stenavich helped coach a San Francisco offensive line that cleared the way for second-year RB Matt Breida to rush for 814 yards and three TDs on 153 carries, an average of 5.32 yards per carry that ranked No. 4 in the NFL.
 His rushing average was good for No. 3 in franchise history among players with 150-plus attempts in a season, trailing only FB Joe Perry (6.06 in 1954) and RB Frank Gore (5.43 in 2006).
 As a team, the 49ers posted 60 runs of 10-plus yards on the season, good for No. 8 in the league.